 It would seem there’s power in the number three.

 In the world of selling, giving the prospect more than one option – having them choose between good, better and best, will dramatically increase a salesperson’s closing percentage.
 But keep in mind, this is not an absolute.

 The exceptional salesperson with an innate ability to get in real communication with a prospect and reduce the risk the prospect inevitably encounters will have a better chance of closing a sale, without having to resort to presenting three options.

 However even for these elite, top 10% of performers, having three options available, whether it is three forms of payment, three software or hardware options, three forms of delivery or three pricing options, is a vital addition to their repertoire.

 Why give the prospect a choice?

 Definition of CONTEXT: the interrelated conditions in which something exists or occurs: environment, setting From the Latin contextus, connection of words, coherence, from contexere to weave together.

 In other words when prospects buy, they view your product in context, in relation to something similar.

 Contextual pricing in the retail industry is an art.
-Why focus the customer’s attention on one product with one price tag when you can solve the customer’s “problem” by placing the product you want to sell in the middle of two related products with different features and different price options?
+Why focus the customer’s attention on one product with one price tag when you can solve the customer’s “problem,” or confusion, by placing the product you want to sell in between two related products with different features, benefits and price options?

 People want to be able to compare to make sure that they’re not spending more than they should.